ingestevezaquino/ConfirmationServiceDemo/README.md

 # ConfirmationServiceDemo

-Confirmation Service Demo simulates that it receives a bunch of faulty tickets, connect to them, validate configuration, sync and params.
+Confirmation Service Demo simulates a system that receives a bunch of faulty tickets, connect to their actual equipments / facilities directly, validate configuration, sync and params.

 After all of this, CS takes actions based on defined bussiness rules.